swyannnn/Metaheuristics-Portfolio-Optimisation/README.md

 4. Enter the desired directory in terminal

 ```
-cd path/to/AIM
+cd path/to/COMP2024-CW-Group009
 ```

 5. Customise the desired configuration

 `config/config.yaml` is the only place where we set all the parameter values.
+You may also use the default parameter settings.

 6. Run the Main Script